Don’t worry – the IRS doesn’t want to tax every last cent you earn.

 Written into the tax code are allowances for all kinds of deductible expenses.

 When you choose to itemize deductions on your federal income tax return (the famous Form 1040), you attempt to claim legal deductions that add up to more than the standard deduction This is done in hopes that you get a bigger refund or have a smaller tax bill.
+See our blog post of the difference between itemized and standard deductions here.

-But, before you jump into itemizing your deductions, keep in mind it requires careful financial record-keeping and a close reading of the tax rules.
+Before you jump into itemizing your deductions, keep in mind it requires careful financial record-keeping and a close reading of the tax rules.
 However, going this route can pay off come April 18.

 Most common deductions:

 This is a great benefit for homeowners whose monthly mortgage checks include huge chunks of interest.
 By itemizing deductions, you can deduct 100 percent of the mortgage interest you paid.
+For more information check out our post of the interest expense deduction.

 State and local taxes